The Relationship Between Self-Regulation and Alcohol Use

 “The results indicate that SR ability is related to the initial level of alcohol-related consequences and changes in consequences and alcohol consumption over the following year,” the authors report.
 “On average, college students in our sample decreased their weekly alcohol use, as well as the reported number of alcohol-related consequences over the course of the 12-month study.
 Although these results are consistent with previous longitudinal studies on college student drinking that observed decreased trajectories of alcohol use and associated harms over longer periods in the absence of any intervention, the current findings suggest SR protects against the development of alcohol-related consequences among young adult drinkers, as would be predicted by SR theory.”

 Since self-regulation offers protection against alcohol-related consequences, it is important to increase self-regulation for individuals in alcohol recovery and alcohol treatment programs.
 How does one increase self-regulation?
 Mindfulness – paying attention to one’s own thoughts – is the path to self-regulation.
 Before an individual can begin to correct a problem (such as unhealthy drinking), he must be able to recognize the source of the problem (unhealthy thinking).
-Tools such as cognitive-behavioral therapy aim to increase mindfulness.
+Tools such as cognitive-behavioral therapy aim to increase mindfulness and can be helpful in treating alcohol use.

 Hustad JTP, Carey KB, Carey MP, Maisto SA.
 Self-regulation, alcohol consumption, and consequences in college student heavy drinkers: a simultaneous latent growth analysis.
 Journal of Studies on Alcohol and Drugs.
 2009; 70(3): 373-382.